ArgoFox1/Docker-Kubernetes-LibraryManagementSystem/README.md

 5-**Create Deployment and Service Objects**

 >kubectl apply -f deployment_library.yaml
-| kubectl apply -f library_service.yaml
+&& kubectl apply -f library_service.yaml

-Alternatively, you can run these commands one by one without usin pipe(|):
+Alternatively, you can run these commands one by one without using and(&&):

->kubectl apply -f deployment_library.yaml
+>kubectl apply -f deployment_library.yaml .

->kubectl apply -f library_service.yaml
+>kubectl apply -f library_service.yaml .

 6-**Check Service Object**